frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/CRM/contract.md

 The parties enter into this contract on {{ start_date }}.
 ```

-When you create a new contract using this template, the `{{ start_date }}` is replaced by date entered into the field of the same name.
+When you create a new contract using this template, the `{{ start_date }}` is replaced by the date entered into the field of the same name.

 ![Contract Template](/docs/assets/img/crm/contract-template-jinja.gif)